 Practical Insights of Permanent Audit File:

-Why do we need to Number Perm Files?
+Why do we need to number Perm Files?

-4) Consider adding a prefix of the account balance to the Perm Files number like PFD 1 for debt perm files.
+4) Consider adding a prefix of the account balance to the Perm Files number, like PFD 1, for debt perm files.
 An even better idea is to distinguish the numbering for each account balance.

 How about an example?

-We can designate 1000 series, 2000 series, 3000 series, and 4000 series to assets, debt, expenses, and revenues.
-If we want to reference a Long term debt agreement, we can refer to it as PFD 2001.
-PFD 2002 etc.
+We can designate the 1000 series, 2000 series, 3000 series, and 4000 series for assets, debt, expenses, and revenues.
+If we want to refer to a Long-term debt agreement, we can refer to it as PFD 2001, PFD 2002, etc.

 Conclusion: